BerenLuthien/HyperColumns_ImageColorization/README.md

 ![](pics/head.jpg)

 ## 2 Task description

+### Background: LAB channels
 A colorful image can be decomposed into three channels, such as RGB, LAB, HSL and HSV.
 LAB is used in this project (https://en.wikipedia.org/wiki/Lab_color_space) where L means "lightness".
 L-channel representing a gray color image is the input of my model,  and the output is the predicted colorful image.
 ![](pics/2.jpg)

-### 2.1 Does one channel contains all information of the other two channels ?
+### 2.2 Does one channel contains all information of the other two channels ?
 This is the first question many people would ask themselves at the very beginning.
 Me too.
 More specifically, does L channel contains all information of the A & B channels ?
 No. Then how can we recover A & B channels from L channel ?

 The answer to this question leads to the usage of HyperColumns and a pre-trained convolutional neural network (CNN).
 In this project, pre-trained VGG is adopted and tweaked.
 VGG was trained on huge amount of images and it contains a lot of information regarding quite many of (if not all) objects in the world.
 Taking advantage of VGG, we should be able to colorize the gray images.
 VGG as "external information" is the essential reason why this colorization task can be done.